 If you’ve used a thinner or lighter material to wrap your panels, you might be able to see the frame through it.
 Once the adhesive has dried, you can wrap your panels a second time to hide the frame.

-Option 1 - Wall-Mounting Your Acoustic Panels
+Wall-Mounting Acoustic Panels

 Your panels are almost done, but you still need to be able to wall mount them.
 I’ve found that using a couple pairs of flush mount brackets will get the job done effectively.
 Installing the brackets requires some rather precise measurements, but the tradeoff is that you’ll be able to hang five panels for around $9.